PaloAltoNetworks/iron-skillet/docs/template_gui_edits.rst

 Firewall Console Edits
 ----------------------

+This section is specific to a non-Panorama managed NGFW.

 Instead of using the GUI to make template edits for each variable value, below are steps using SET commands to make the same candidate configuration changes.